nevalang/neva/docs/qa.md

-# FAQ
+# Questions And Answers

-This FAQ addresses questions not covered in other documentation pages and explains certain language design decisions.
+This Q&A addresses questions not covered in other documentation pages and explains certain language design decisions.

 ## Is Neva "classical FBP"?